Aleks4k/visual-basic-tasks/README.md

 # visual-basic-tasks
-There are 5 different tasks, they are good for exercise.
+There are 5 different tasks.
 <br>
 ## Task 1<br>
 Write a program that takes a seven-digit phone number as input and prints all possible words that make up those digits in the first column of Excel.
 Remember that each number on the phone represents 3 possible letters or the '+' sign.
 The number 1 does not represent any letter or sign.<br><br>